-We're never going to get anywhere with people who aren't already Catholic traditionalists unless we put modern secularist reason-reason that accepts the self-imposed limitation the Pope mentions-in question.
-We need to point to a source of knowledge other than modern natural science.
+So we have to put modern secularist reason-reason that accepts the self-imposed limitation the Pope mentions-in question.
+We have to point to a source of knowledge other than modern natural science.
 Otherwise nothing we say will make sense to anyone.

-4.2 Tradition and revelation
+4.2 Tradition and knowledge